jlangch/venice/doc/readme/pdf.md

 Note: Use Venice 1.10.35+ or newer to have all features demonstrated here available.

-Run this script from the REPL to download the PDF libraries:
+Run this script from the REPL to download the PDF libraries and the demo fonts:

 ```clojure
 (do